Haute-Sorne: Building Sustainable Shallow Geothermal Heating Solutions to transform a Municipality

 The challenge

-The commune of Haute-Sorne faced the complex challenge of decarbonizing its heating system across a diverse building portfolio.
+The commune of Haute-Sorne faced the complex challenge of bringing sustainability to its heating system across a diverse building portfolio.
 With 103 GWh of annual energy demand distributed across nearly one million square meters of heated space, the municipality needed a data-driven approach to:

 - Identify optimal district heating network locations across diverse building typologies